herrevilkitten/fantastic_m2/fantastic_m3_readme.txt

 7) Custom RAIN AI Element for a NPC to predict player position - Complete

 ================================================================================
 Individual Requirements: Matthew Moldavan
 ================================================================================
+I made a ghost (semi-transparent) myserious girl roam around the park trail.
+She floats through the air flailing her arms as she roams.
+When the player gets in range, she starts dancing.

+It modifies our base SimpleBehaviorTree to make the ghost stop aproaching if less than 5m

 ================================================================================
 Individual Requirement: Eric Kidder